Muhammad Jabir of Ternate: War and revolution

 The Dutch East Indies were attacked by the Japanese in 1941-42 and quickly overrun.
 As elsewhere, the Japanese rule in Ternate carried with it much hardship.
 In 1944 the Western Allies began to liberate parts of eastern Indonesia.
 From their newly conquered base in Morotai they made contact with the Sultan who moved to the nearby island Hiri which was not garrisoned by Japanese troops.
 An Allied motorboat picked him up and brought him to Morotai, from whence he was flown to Australia.
 The Sultan returned to Ternate after the Japanese surrender in August 1945, carrying the official rank of Lieutenant-Colonel in the Dutch Colonial Army (KNIL).
 Local members of the anti-Japanese resistance were incorporated in the KNIL, so that the Sultan personally commanded a detachment.
 He was also appointed Resident of North Maluku.
 By now, however, the Indonesian Revolution was underway.
-Indonesian nationalism was not particularly strong in Maluku, which was incorporated in the Dutch-guided pseudo state East Indonesia.
+Indonesian nationalism was not particularly strong in Maluku, which was incorporated in the Dutch-sponsored quasi-state of East Indonesia.
 In the ensuing elections to the East Indonesian parliament, Muhammad Jabir supported Partai Persatuan Maluku Utara (PASMU) against the nationalistic Persatuan Indonesia (PI).
 However, PASMU did not gain representation in the parliament in Makassar.
 Still, Muhammad Jabir was appointed Minister of Internal Affairs in 1949–50.
 During these years North Maluku was a union of three swapraja (self-rule) regions, namely Ternate, Tidore and Bacan, whose Sultans handled daily affairs as an executive council.
 At their side, a People's Representative Council had the authority to participate in lawmaking.
 From the perspective of the East Indonesian authorities, the area carried on its administrative duties well.